edithatogo/mars/docs/PUBLISHING_READY_CHECKLIST.md

-# 🎉 pymars v1.0.0: PUBLISHING READY CHECKLIST
+# 🎉 mars v1.0.0: PUBLISHING READY CHECKLIST

 ## 🚀 RELEASE STATUS: ✅ IMPLEMENTATION COMPLETE AND READY FOR PUBLICATION

-This checklist confirms that pymars v1.0.0 is ready for publication to PyPI/TestPyPI.
+This checklist confirms that mars v1.0.0 is ready for publication to PyPI/TestPyPI.

 ## ✅ Pre-Publication Verification